socialyadept/GitCheatSheet/README.md

 # Everything you need to know for Git:

-I am writing this for not an absolute solution to most of the issues but help in remembering git commands.
-I am uploading this to gitHub so that I can comeback and check the things for myself.
+I am writing this for not an absolute solution to most of the issues but to help in remembering git commands.
+I am uploading this to gitHub so that I can comeback and check the things for myself later on.

 ## Getting Started